QuantEcon/book-networks-public/code_book/ch_intro.md

 G_p.out_degree('p')
 ```

-Additionally the Networkx package supplies functions for testing communication and strong connectedness, as well as to
+Additionally the NetworkX package supplies functions for testing communication and strong connectedness, as well as to
 compute strongly conneted components.

 ```{code-cell}